Frequently Asked Questions

 Through the generous support of our alumni, need-based scholarships are available!

-Scholarship requests will be evaluated after the deadline and offers will be made in late May.
+Scholarship requests will be evaluated after the deadline and offers will be made in mid June.
 The amount of the award varies based on financial background and the needs of students, but recent awards have ranged anywhere from $200 to 50% of the cost of the program.

 Can LandSea accommodate vegetarians, vegans, gluten free, and food allergies?